 Usually we think only switching jobs/careers will fix our problems.
 At the same time, we’re desperate for more reward and connection at work.
 The grass is definitely greener elsewhere, but we’re not quite sure where.

 >> Resenting people and circumstances for causing our misery.

 We over-react to perceived obstacles and attack anyone we think is blocking, criticising or merely outperforming us.
 We envy others their success and resilience.
 We feel very alone and left out.

 Relentlessly, we focus on what’s going wrong, not what’s going right.
 Thinking we are at fault, we worry about time management, brain fog, flagging performance and letting people down.
 We know we used to be better than this.
 Where is that competence now?

 If you are in or approaching burnout, it’s vital to take action.
 Not the actions you’re taking now, that will entrench burnout more, but contrary action.
 You will need to ask for help.
 I only coach people in or near burnout.
 I help them return to normal function, resilience and enjoyment at work.
 I run a six week program.
 It’s an amazing bargain, if I say so myself and if you’re in burnout I want to help YOU.

 Personally, I stayed in burnout for too long, not knowing how easy it is to recover.
 I had a heart attack.

 I battled perfectionism, people pleasing, indecisiveness, shame, guilt, and anxiety.
 My happiness was extrinsically linked.
 I have seen exponential growth in my personal and professional life.
 I finally found my self-worth.
 I learned self-compassion.
 My relationships with others have become deeper and more meaningful.
 I have become more decisive.
 Dex is an amazing coach.
 He will guide you, and open your mind to things you never knew possible.
 M.W.

-Help!
-I’m Stuck!Do you want ideas to get you back on track, in a free 20-minute consult?
+Get performance tipsDo you want actionable tips to get you back on track, in a free 20-minute consult?
 No worries - here to help.
-Book an appointment below.
+Book a chat with me now.